 Our gross margin going forward will be determined principally by the mix of content that we deliver, and the costs of distribution.
 Our games based on licensed intellectual property require us to pay royalties to the licensor and the royalty rates in our licenses vary significantly.
 Our own in-house developed games, which are based on our own intellectual property, require no royalty payments to licensors.
 For late night business, branded content requires royalty payment to the licensors, generally on a revenue share basis, while for acquired content we amortize the cost against revenues, and this will generally result in a lower cost associated with it.
 There are multiple internal and external factors that affect the mix of revenues between games and late night content, and among licensed, developed and acquired content within those categories, including the overall number of licensed games and developed games available for sale during a particular period, the extent of our and our carriers' marketing efforts for each type of content, and the deck placement of content on our carriers' mobile handsets.
 We believe the success of any individual game during a particular period is affected by the recognizability of the title, its quality, its marketing and media exposure, its overall acceptance by end users and the availability of competitive games.
-In the case of Play for Prizes games, this is further impacted by its suitability to "tournament" play and the prizes available.
 For other content, we believe that success is driven by the carrier's deck placement, the rating of the content, by quality and by brand recognition.
-If our product mix shifts more to licensed games or games with higher royalty rates, our gross margin would decline.
+If our product mix shifts more to licensed games or content with higher royalty rates, our gross margin would decline.
 For other content as we increase scale, we believe that we will have the opportunity to move the mix towards higher margin acquired product.
-Our gross margin is also affected by direct costs such as charges for mobile phone short codes, and OA, and by periodic charges for impairment of intangible assets and of prepaid royalties and guarantees.
-These charges can cause gross margin variations, particularly from quarter to quarter.
+Our gross margin is also affected by direct costs such as platform and 3rd party delivery charges, and by periodic charges for impairment of intangible assets and of prepaid royalties and guarantees.
+These charges can cause gross margin variations, particularly from